Why Do Dogs Lick Your Face?

 However, you should be careful not to let the dog lick your eyes or lips.
 While their saliva can be helpful to the dog itself, it can cause some problems for you.

+Stress relief is also a reason for why do dogs lick your face.
 Licking is a way to help a dog relieve stress.
 Similar to how we often bite our fingernails or lips, dogs often lick their own fur when they feel restless.

 If you see your dog licking his fur continuously, it is a sign that he is in a bad mood.
 This is one of the few negative signs as to why dogs often lick their fur.